jackshiels/bananai/README.md

 🤖 A deep learning project to detect the ripeness of bananas using an Arduino 🤖

 # Why apply Artificial Intelligence (AI) to bananas?
 Artifical Intelligence (AI) is everywhere.
 From search bots, to cars, to marketing services, AI is experiencing a profound and significant moment in the Zeitgeist.
 The unregulated and unknown power of tools such as ChatGPT has led to many industry figures calling for a halt to further innovation to prevent catastrophic consequences (Narayan, Hu, &, Mukherjee, 2023).
 While such tools are immensely complex and almost impossible to reproduce in civilian hands, targeted domain-level AI solutions can be trained and deployed by novices.
-This student project chose a unique domain to attach AI to: that of the banana 🍌.
+This student project chose to attach AI to a unique domain: that of the banana 🍌.

 Bananas are an instantly recognisable fruit.
-Undeniably unique, bananas are easy-to-hold, hangable, and comie with their own protective wrapper.
+Undeniably unique, bananas are easy-to-hold, hangable, and come with their own protective wrapper.
 Bananas, like many other fruit, provide value from their ripeness and availability to eat, which diminishes over time (Rizzo et al., 2023).
 As such, it becomes important for both supply chain efficiency and personal consumption to know when a banana is at the ideal point to eat.

 BananAI is the application of deep learning to banana ripeness, using image recognition to determine when a banana is best to eat.
 In combination with an Arduino BLE 33 Sense, BananAI is deployed on a banana stand to provide an immediate indication of when to consume.
 The following document describes how BananAI came to be, and outlines the steps taken in its development.
 Instructions on how to deploy are also provided.